NxPKG/khulnasoft-docs/content/waiting-room/how-to/customize-waiting-room.md

 }
 ```

-You do not have to have a Cloudflare account to access the preview link, so you can validate the waiting room webpage on multiple devices.
+You do not have to have a Khulnasoft account to access the preview link, so you can validate the waiting room webpage on multiple devices.

 ### Preview the default or current waiting room web page